pennomi/comics/README.md

+# License

+This minimal webcomics platform is available under the terms of the permissive MIT license.
+While not required, if you do something interesing with the code, please drop us a line; we'd love to know what you're up to!

 # Project Setup

 Want to run a comics server for yourself?
 Maybe you'd rather send us a bug fix or new feature?
 Get started here.